minaph/P2H4K/readme.md

 1. Some texts cannot be selected.
 2. Texts sometimes wrap other texts (while all texts can be read).

-Causes and solutions are unknown.
-If you know about that, please tell me.
+Causes and solutions are still unknown.

 # Develop